-The following table summarizes the underwriting discounts and commissions we will pay to the underwriters.
+The following table summarizes the underwriting discounts and commissions the selling unitholder will pay to the underwriters.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional common units.
-The underwriting fee is the difference between the initial price to the public and the amount the underwriters pay to us for the common units.
+The underwriting fee is the difference between the initial price to the public and the amount the underwriters pay to the selling unitholder for the common units.

 No Exercise Full Exercise

-Per unit \$ 1.80 \$ 1.80
+Per unit \$ 2.78 \$ 2.78

-Total \$ 3,960,000 \$ 4,554,000
+Total \$ 6,1 16,000 \$ 7,033,400

-The representatives of the underwriters have advised us that the underwriters propose to offer the common units directly to the public at the public offering price on the cover of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$1.08 per unit.
+The representatives of the underwriters have advised us and the selling unitholder that the underwriters propose to offer the common units directly to the public at the public offering price on the cover of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$1.668 per unit.
 After the offering, the representative may change the offering price and other selling terms.

 We estimate that total expenses for this offering, excluding underwriting discounts and commissions, will be approximately \$0.5 million.
+Pursuant to our partnership agreement, we will pay all of the expenses incurred in connection with the offering, other than the selling unitholder's underwriting discounts and commissions.